2020 Dungan–Kazakh ethnic clashes: 7 February

 At approximately around 14:15 in Sortobe, near the village of Masanchi, a passenger car was stopped by the patrolmen due to non-compliance with the license plate standard.
 When checking documents, other administrative offenses were also found out.
-While in the process, the driver tried to flee, but was overtaken in the courtyard of his home where the policemen were completely attacked.
+While in the process, the driver tried to flee, but was overtaken in the courtyard of his home.

+During the events in the Korday District in February 2020, disinformation played a significant role, particularly through messaging apps and social media, most notably WhatsApp.
+In the early days of the conflict, calls for violence against Dungan settlements began circulating online, under the pretext that members of the Dungan community were allegedly looting and setting fire to Kazakh homes.
+These claims were later proven false, but they served as a catalyst for the escalation of the conflict.

+Many of the messages were accompanied by slogans appealing to the protection of the Kazakh population, which heightened tensions and provoked aggressive actions.
+As a result of this disinformation campaign, between two and three thousand people arrived in villages populated by Dungans, armed with incendiary mixtures, Molotov cocktails, and other weapons.
+Widespread arson of residential homes and commercial properties was reported, along with looting and violence.

+According to official data, 11 people of Dungan ethnicity were killed during the unrest, hundreds were injured, and more than 23,000 residents were forced to flee their homes and seek refuge in neighboring Kyrgyzstan.

+It is also worth noting that law enforcement authorities responded with significant delay — eyewitnesses reported that the first units of the Ministry of Internal Affairs arrived more than 13 hours after the violence began, allowing the perpetrators to act with impunity for an extended period.

 According to unofficial data, the cause of the conflict was a domestic conflict between residents of several villages.
 On 9 February, information appeared that the cause of the riots was the distribution of video material on social networks and messengers which were filmed on 5 February due to a conflict between two drivers on the road.
 The police department of the Jambyl Region sent out a press release with a refutation after messages began to spread on social media that an interethnic conflict broke out in two villages of Sortobe and Masanchi.
 According to unofficial data, the public outrage then spread to the villages of Bulan Batyr and Aukhatty.

 On the same day, in the evening at Masanchi, a mass brawl broke out between 70 people, which eventually to a number of 300 when provocateurs and eyewitnesses to the conflict began to film what was happening and called upon others to participate through SMS messages and social media.
 Additional forces of the Ministry of Internal Affairs were sent to Korday.
 In the early morning of 8 February, the National Guard troops were brought in from Almaty.